 First of all, it makes sense to make sure that the basics of sustainable procurement are in place within your organisation: review your systems and processes against ISO20400 and address any gaps (we appreciate that this may not be a trivial task!).
 The next step is to understand the circular hotspots and opportunities in your supply chain: where are the biggest impacts across the lifecycles of the products and services that you buy, and which of them can be most easily addressed.
 It’s worth noting that those two things may not line up – for example steel and concrete are both big impact materials in construction, but it’s often easier to find a high-value re-use or recycling opportunity for the former than for the latter.

 Once you understand these elements of your supply chain, you need to create category management plans for those categories of supply that can make the biggest contribution to your circular procurement journey.
-This is a key point at which external engagement comes in: you’ll need to work with suppliers, customers and wider stakeholders come in to understand what’s available, what’s possible both now and in the likely future, and what barriers and opportunities exist.
-Open dialogue and clear expectations will help to drive upstream product innovation and encourage downstream the development of downstream reuse, repair, remanufacturing and recycling business models.
+This is a key point at which external engagement comes in: you’ll need to work with suppliers, customers and wider stakeholders to understand what’s available, what’s possible both now and in the likely future, and what barriers and opportunities exist.
+Open dialogue and clear expectations will help to drive upstream product innovation and encourage the development of downstream reuse, repair, remanufacturing and recycling business models.

 Creating a circular economy is an ominous task.
-But it’s no different to many other sustainability challenges in that respect: whether it’s achieving net zero emissions or eliminating modern slavery.
-If over the coming years your procurement practices can support (more) circular outcomes in just a few key categories, you’ll be taking a big step forward – especially when we think about the aggregate impacts of those changes across multiple organisations.
+But it’s no different to many other sustainability challenges in that respect: whether it’s achieving net-zero emissions or eliminating modern slavery.
+If, over the coming years, your procurement practices can support (more) circular outcomes in just a few key categories, you’ll be taking a big step forward – especially when we think about the aggregate impacts of those changes across multiple organisations.
 The important thing is to make a start and to help create a virtuous circle of innovation and collaboration: the more of us working on circular procurement, the easier – and more normal – it will become.

 To find out more about how we can help you put in place circular procurement practices, please contact us.